fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

   * **OAuth 2.0 Attestation-Based Client Authentication** [`OAUTH-ATTESTATION-CLIENT-AUTH`_].
   * **OpenID Federation 1.0** [`OID-FED`_].

-The PID/(Q)EAA Provider MUST use *OAuth 2.0 Authorization Server* based on :rfc:`6749` to authorize the User to obtain a Credential.
-PID/(Q)EAA Providers MUST support:
+The Credential Issuer MUST use *OAuth 2.0 Authorization Server* based on :rfc:`6749` to authorize the User to obtain a Credential.
+Credential Issuers MUST support:

-  * **Authorization Code Flow**: The PID/(Q)EAA Provider requires User authentication and consent at the Authorization Endpoint before collecting User information to create and provide a Credential.
+  * **Authorization Code Flow**: The Credential Issuer requires User authentication and consent at the Authorization Endpoint before collecting User information to create and provide a Credential.
-  * **Wallet Initiated Flow**: The request from the Wallet Instance is sent to the PID/(Q)EAA Provider without any input from the PID/(Q)EAA Provider.
+  * **Wallet Initiated Flow**: The request from the Wallet Instance is sent to the Credential Issuer without any input from the Credential Issuer.
-  * **Immediate Issuance flow**: The PID/(Q)EAA Provider issues the Credential directly in response to the Credential Request.
+  * **Immediate Issuance flow**: The Credential Issuer issues the Credential directly in response to the Credential Request.

-In addition, the PID/(Q)EAA Providers MAY support:
+In addition, the Credential Issuers MAY support:

-  * **Issuer Initiated Flow**: The Wallet Instance sends its request to the PID/(Q)EAA Provider based on the input provided by the PID/(Q)EAA Provider.
+  * **Issuer Initiated Flow**: The Wallet Instance sends its request to the Credential Issuer based on the input provided by the Credential Issuer.

     * **Same-device Issuance flow**: The User receives the Credential on the same device used to initiate the flow.
     * **Cross-device Issuance flow**: The User receives the Credential on another device than the one that initiated the flow.

   * **Refresh Token flow**: The Wallet Instance requests a new Access Token at the Token Endpoint of the PID/(Q)EEA.
-  * **Re-issuance flow**: Following updates to an already stored Digital Credential, the Wallet Instance requests a refresh of the Digital Credential at the Credential Endpoint of the PID/(Q)EAA Provider.
+  * **Re-issuance flow**: Following updates to an already stored Digital Credential, the Wallet Instance requests a refresh of the Digital Credential at the Credential Endpoint of the Credential Issuer.
-  * **Deferred Issuance flow**: The PID/(Q)EAA Provider may require time to issue the requested Digital Credential, due to the Authentic Sources data provisioning rules, and allows the Wallet to retrieve the requested Credential in the future.
+  * **Deferred Issuance flow**: The Credential Issuer may require time to issue the requested Digital Credential, due to the Authentic Sources data provisioning rules, and allows the Wallet to retrieve the requested Credential in the future.

 The entire Issuance flow can be divided into two sub-flows: